 You will have a head start in selling your business if you can identify the most likely type of buyer in advance.
 By answering a few questions, a seller will be able to forecast the buyer’s probable financing needs and priorities.
 Questions include:

 - Will the buyer need financing?

-Even though, like all people, every buyer is different and unique, there are a few established categories.
+Even though, like all people, every buyer is different and unique, there are a few established categories of potential buyers.
 Some of the common types are described below.

-70% of buyers for small businesses are first time buyers.
+70% of potential buyers for small businesses are first-time buyers.
 Many of them come out of corporate America.
 This type of buyer is usually a victim of corporate downsizing or has opted out of the corporate rat race.
 He generally will need some type of financing.